 - The Fifth Principle — Write Down Your Own Principle

-Read more on each of these principles, here.
+Read more on each of these principles here.

 How can I develop an attitude of happiness?

-Happiness is your personal state, a private matter (though the more you spread it, the more you get to keep).
-When you fail to see the good in your life (and everyone has abundance of goodness if you choose the right perspective), there’ll be nothing good left to feel.
+Happiness is your personal state, a private matter (though the more you spread it, the more of it you get to keep).
+When you fail to see the good in your life (and everyone has an abundance of goodness if you choose the right perspective), there’ll be nothing good left to feel.
 Be simple, be grateful.
 An ostentatious or flamboyant lifestyle can bring you attention but not happiness.
 You are entitled to have your comforts, but extravagance is a disease.

-I don’t think there’s anymore to happiness than noble actions, gratitude and contentment.
+I don’t think there’s any more to happiness than noble actions, gratitude and contentment.
 No doubt, happiness is not merely an emotion but a state of being.
 Above all though, happiness is an attitude.
 When you make it a point to live your life positively, to appreciate the goodness of your own life without measuring it against the lives of itchy bums, your world will light up with the radiance of a thousand suns.